manavld/GroceryStoreAI/README.md

 * Car Botton: Click and put the car around the outside of the store to spawn car
 * Cashier Botton: Click to automatically create a cashier machine inside the store (maximum of 3 active)
 * Pause Botton: Click to pause game
+* Lvl up cashier so they sell faster.
+* Marketing Campaign button: Does a marketing campeign to increase a star.

 ## Win/Loss Condition